Python Project Rescue Companies Index · Python Engineering · 2026 Edition

 Editorial Scope & Limitations

-Disclosure: B2B TechSelect is an independent analyst publication.
+Disclosure: Python Project Rescue Companies Index is an independent analyst publication.
 We do not accept payment for placement.
 Vendors may be invited to fact-check published rankings, but the editorial team retains sole control of methodology and ordering.
-Scoring reflects evidence available as of May 26, 2026; rescue capability can shift quickly when senior staff change.
+Scoring reflects evidence available as of June 23, 2026; rescue capability can shift quickly when senior staff change.

 The ranking covers vendors with at least two publicly documented Python takeover engagements and a minimum bench of ten Python engineers.
 We exclude single-person shops, body-shop staff-aug brokers without engineering management, and vendors who have never run a Python production system.
 Healthcare and defense rescues with classified scope are not included because we cannot verify the work.